Blendify/blender-manual/trunk/blender_docs/manual/interface/grease_pencil/drawing/brushes.rst

 Thickness
    Width of full pressure strokes in pixels constant to the viewport i.e. not affected by the zoom.
    The thickness can be lower depending of the pressure.
-Sensibility
+Sensitivity
-   Adjust the sensibility of the thickness to the pressure of the pencil on the tablet.
+   Adjust the sensitivity of the thickness to the pressure of the pen on the tablet.
-   This pressure can be disabled using the right small button.
+   The pressure can be disabled by clicking the small button to the right.
 Strength
-   Similar to sensibility, but affect the alpha value of the color.
+   Similar to sensitivity, but affect the alpha value of the color.
-   This parameter allows to get effects as color fading or watercolor.
+   This parameter gives the effect of color fading or watercolor.
 Randomness
-   The properties for *Sensibility* and *Strength* additionally have a randomness factor which can be enabled using the jagged line icon to the right of the number sliders.
+   The properties for *Sensitivity* and *Strength* additionally have a randomness factor which can be enabled using the jagged line icon to the right of the number sliders.

 Jitter